pereznetworks/TD-Project9/project9-gallery-app/README.md

     .. and want to modify it, build and run their own version

-# Assuming you know to download and/or for a github repo...
+# Assuming you know to download and/or clone a github repo...

     if not do yet know how to clone or download a github repo...